Maine Legislature Restores Efficiency Maine Funding; Overrides LePage Veto

 The case before the commission started late last year when the PUC began its rulemaking on provisions of the Omnibus Energy Act enacted in 2013, an act that MABEP played a key role in getting passed.
 MABEP and others including Natural Resources Council of Maine, the Industrial Energy Consumer Group and the state's Public Advocate, filed comments in the rulemaking case, as did a bipartisan group of lawmakers who had helped pass the Omnibus act over LePage's veto.
 But the commission's majority--Mark Vannoy and Carlisle McLean, both appointed by LePage--ruled contrary to the comments of the legislators' stated intent.

 PUC Chairman Mark Vannoy said he supported the new funding cap because it was based on a clear reading of the 2013 law, which bases the organization's funding on 4% of "total retail electricity transmission and distribution sales."
-Efficiency Maine advocates have said the law should have been written as "total retail electricity AND transmission and distribution sales," a change that could be sought through legislation this year.
+Efficiency Maine advocates have said the law should have been written as "total retail electricity AND transmission and distribution sales."

-It now appears that Governor LePage wants to extract further concessions before agreeing to a 'fix' of the law.
-Specifically, he wants the legislature to grant him the authority to appoint the director of Efficiency Maine.
-Readers may remember that the Omnibus Energy act was held hostage two years ago until LePage got legislators to override the state's contract with Statoil, an offshore wind developer.
+Governor LePage wanted to extract concessions before agreeing to a 'fix' of the law.
+Specifically, he wanted the legislature to grant him the authority to appoint the director of Efficiency Maine.
+Readers may remember that the Omnibus Energy act was held hostage two years ago until the governor got legislators to negate the state's contract with Statoil, an offshore wind developer.
+Statoil withdrew from the state, taking it with many millions of dollars in potential investment in Maine.

-The governor's move is precisely why MABEP and other advocates of the Efficiency Maine Trust urged legislators in 2009 to ensure its independence from political influence when former Governor Baldacci wanted the same appointment authority.
+The governor's move to make the director of Efficiency Maine a political appointee is precisely why MABEP and other advocates of the Efficiency Maine Trust urged legislators in 2009 to ensure its independence from political influence when former Governor Baldacci wanted the same appointment authority.

-Two bills are now pending before the legislature.
-LD 1215, sponsored by members of both political parties, would simply insert the missing "and" into the law.
-It was given a near unanimous vote in committee and later on the House floor where it is now tabled.
+LD 1215, sponsored by members of both political parties, simply inserted the missing "and" into the law.
+It was given a near unanimous vote in committee and later on the House and Senate floors.

-The other bill, LD 1221, sponsored by the House Republican leader, would insert the "and" but also give the governor appointment authority over the director of Efficiency Maine.
-It would also elevate the Governor's Energy Office to a cabinet-level position.
+Another bill, LD 1221, sponsored by the House Republican leader, would have inserted the missing "and" but also would have given the governor appointment authority over the director of Efficiency Maine.
+It would also have elevated the Governor's Energy Office to a cabinet-level position, a change which MABEP did not oppose.
 It was voted out of committee on a party-line vote after removing the "and" section.
-It is not tabled in the Senate.
-It appears a stalemate may ensure.
+The bill was adopted in different versions by the House and the Senate, thus causing the bill to die "between the bodies."